-Waltons garden buildings are ideal for home offices – they’re double glazed and fully insulated - the walls, roof and floor are fitted with Eco Quilt insulation to help retain heat during winter and reflect it in summer.
+Insulated garden rooms are ideal for home offices – they’re double glazed and fully insulated - the walls, roof and floor are fitted with Eco Quilt to help retain heat during winter and reflect it in summer.
 On cool evenings and in the depths of winter you’ll want to heat your garden room.
 A small electric heater, oil radiator or even a log burner (installed by a professional) will make the room cosy and welcoming.

 A reliable internet connection is a must for small businesses or home offices.
 There are several options to consider, like a point-to-point system or an ethernet cord running from your house.
 Just remember to bury it deep enough so your connection won’t be severed by accidental digging!